349gill/ghp/README.md

 # ghp
-ghp is a Git configuration management tool aimed for managing several Github profiles and SSH/GPG keys
+ghp is a Git configuration management tool aimed for managing several GitHub profiles and SSH/GPG keys

 ## Get started
 For Unix and WSL systems, use